Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Classical bounds on correlations

 We reshape the target into the $4\times64$ matrix.
 The rows correspond to the processor action depending on the first-stage output.
-As it can have only three different symbols, the target reshuffled as a $4\times64$ matrix must be rank 3.
+As it can have only three different symbols, the target reshuffled as a $4\times64$ matrix must be of rank 3.
 So, two lines need to be identical.
 Let these lines be the first and second (the same can be repeated for all other choices).
 We add the two rows, obtaining a binary function of length 64.

 We reshape this vector into a matrix $4\times 16$.
-It needs to be rank 3, as the rows describe the processor's actions depending on the output from the second stage, which can contain at most 3 symbols.
+It needs to be rank 3, as the rows describe the processor's actions depending on the output from the second stage, which can contain at most three symbols.
 So, two rows of this matrix have to be the same.
-However, we observe that the minimum number of different bits between each pair or rows (minimum Hamming distance) is 8.
-Correcting some entries in one of the rows, we necessarily introduce 8 errors in the original target function.
+However, we observe that the minimum number of different bits between each pair of rows (minimum Hamming distance) is 8.
+Correcting some entries in one of the rows, we necessarily introduce eight errors in the original target function.

-We observe that the remaining lines of the $4\times16$ matrix contain 4 different blocks of length 4.
-To reduce this number to 3 different blocks of length 4 we need to introduce 2 additional errors per line.
-This means that 4 additional errors are required to correct these parts.
+We observe that the remaining lines of the $4\times16$ matrix contain four different blocks of length 4.
+To reduce this number to three different blocks of length 4, we need to introduce two additional errors per line.
+This means that four additional errors are required to correct these parts.

 Finally, we have the remaining lines 3 and 4 of the target reshaped into the $4\times 64$ matrix.
-When we reshape each of these lines into $4\times16$ matrices, for the same reason as before, we expect that each of them is rank 3.
+When we reshape each of these lines into $4\times16$ matrices, for the same reason as before, we expect that each of them is of rank 3.
 So, the two lines need to be identical.
-We observe that when we add two complementary lines we get vectors of length 16 consisting of 4 blocks of size 4.
-To reduce this number to 3 we need to introduce 2 errors per each of the two rows.
+We observe that when we add two complementary lines we get vectors of length 16 consisting of four blocks of size 4.
+To reduce this number to 3, we need to introduce two errors per each of the two rows.

 This justifies that the number of errors that we need to introduce to the target function to make it compatible with the class of functions output by the discussed classical sequential processor is not smaller than 16.